metanoiamindsmedia-dev/sapphire/README.md

 ## Contributions

 I am a solo dev with a burning passion, and Sapphire has a specific vision I am working towards.
-Simple, reliable, core features that add persona or reliable core features.
-I work on this almost every day.
-I'm about to expand the plugin system(s) and make it easier to add user plugins, so until then plugins will change a bit.
-If you know Three JS and want to help with the web ui 3d sapphire avatar, reach out to me. my github username @ gmail.com.
+Rapid development makes it hard for contributions right now, as the architecture is changing while I settle on the plugin format.
+If you want you can reach me at my github username @gmail.com.

 ## Licenses